Autodesk/sydevs/getting_started/part01.md

     src/
         examples/
         simulations/
-            part01/
+            setting_up/
 ```

 This is the project we will use for the Getting Started tutorial.
 When you begin other projects, choose different names for the project folder (`sydevs_examples`) and the folder that will contain reusable code (`examples`).
-In other projects, your first simulation will not be called `part01`, so change this folder name as well.
+In other projects, your first simulation will not be called `setting_up`, so change this folder name as well.
 Other names can also be changed.
 For example, you might prefer your compiled data to go in a folder named `build` instead of `bin`.

 Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases).
 Shorten the name of the extracted folder so that it contains only the word `sydevs` followed by the version number.
 Then place the `SyDEVS-v[...]` folder into the `external` folder of your project.